 looking for something not offered on this web-site, I am interested parts for telescopes has been an over 20 year endeavor.
 Send and if feasible you'll receive a price and delivery quote based involved in amateur astronomy for over 40 years.
-I bring my experience making astronomy parts for customers and friends,
+I bring my experience designing and manufacturing telescope parts for customers